University of Turku: Organization

 The university management consists of the Board, The Rector and the vice rectors and the University Collegiate Council.

-The Board is the highest decision-making organ of the university and is made up of 10 members from academia, society and studentship.
-It develops the university's operating processes and approves plans concerning its financing and activities; it decide on the guidelines of granting appropriations; it give its opinion in any matters of significance that concern the university in principle and the Board approves the service regulations and other similar rules.
+The Board is the highest decision-making organ of the university and is made up of 10 members from academia, society and studentship.Organisation and Management of the University of Turku | University of Turku It develops the university's operating processes and approves plans concerning its financing and activities; it decide on the guidelines of granting appropriations; it give its opinion in any matters of significance that concern the university in principle and the Board approves the service regulations and other similar rules.

 The Rector directs the activities and processes of the university and solves any issues concerning its general management.
 The Rector represents the university and uses the university's right to speak in courts of law and in dealings with the authorities.
-Professor Jukka Kola is currently the elected Rector.
+Professor Marjo Kaartinen is currently the elected Rector.

 The University Collegiate Council consists of 30 members: ten professors, ten other teaching and research personnel and other staff and ten students.